Anne Wojcicki: Career

+23andMe

-Wojcicki is best known as the co-founder and CEO of 23andMe, a direct to consumer DNA testing company, which allows for consumers to test for ancestry and health risks.
-She founded the company in 2006 with Linda Avey and Paul Cusenza with a goal of providing common people access to their genetic information, which could further provide information on cures for diseases or treatments, especially with the help of Glaxo and their $300 million investment.
-Wojcicki has expressed interest in “revolutioniz[ing] health care” with DNA testing, as it could provide consumers with enough information to predict potential genetic illnesses.
+Wojcicki co-founded and was CEO of 23andMe, a direct-to-consumer DNA testing company that allowed consumers to analyze their ancestry and health risks.
+She founded the company in 2006, with Linda Avey and Paul Cusenza, intending to provide common people access to their genetic information, which could potentially provide information on cures for diseases or treatments.

-Consumers can purchase testing kits for $99, $199, and $499 which provide information on ancestry, health, and genetic traits.
-The company takes saliva samples that are mailed in by buyers, and processes the genetic information, posting the results online for the buyer to view.
+Consumers could purchase testing kits that provided information on ancestry, health, and genetic traits.
+The company took saliva samples that were mailed in by buyers, and processed the genetic data, posting the results online for the buyer to view.

-The company is named for the 23 pairs of chromosomes in a normal human cell.
-The company's personal genome test kit was named "Invention of the Year" by Time magazine in 2008.
+The company was named for the 23 pairs of chromosomes in a normal human cell.
+The company's genome test kit was named "Invention of the Year" by Time magazine in 2008.
 Beginning in 2015, the Food and Drug Administration started to give approval to 23andMe's health-related tests, including risk from cystic fibrosis, sickle cell anemia, certain cancers, Alzheimer's, Parkinson's, and coeliac disease.
 In 2018, 23andMe entered into a four-year collaboration with GlaxoSmithKline to develop new medicines.
+When Wojcicki took 23andMe public through a merger with a special-purpose acquisition company in 2021, Forbes dubbed her the "newest self-made billionaire."
+By 2024, the company's valuation had fallen to two percent of its peak value of $6 billion, prompting Wojcicki to make a buyout offer to take the company private; the company's board of directors rejected her proposal and all seven independent directors quit.

+On March 24, 2025, it was reported that 23andMe had filed for Chapter 11 bankruptcy and Wojcicki had resigned as CEO effective immediately but would remain on the company’s board.
+On June 13, 2025, TTAM Research Institute, a non-profit led by Wojcicki, regained control of 23andMe through a $305 million deal, buying back nearly all of the company's assets.